netsimilarity/netsimilarity/README.md

 # Project

-## Toy problem
+### Toy problem

 The code for the toy problem of the paper is in [projects/netsimilarity](projects/netsimilarity), see its README to run experiments and plot results.

+### Map alignment problem

+The code for the map alignment problem of the paper is in [projects/mapalign/mapalign_multires](projects/mapalign/mapalign_multires), see its README to run experiments and plot results.

 # Docker images

 For easier environment setup, Docker images with everything installed inside are provided.
+For a brief introduction of Docker, see [docker](docker).

-## Toy problem
+### Toy problem

-The Docker image with PyTorch and other dependencies for the toy problem can be built with the instruction in the folder [docker/pytorch-netsimilarity](docker/pytorch-netsimilarity).
+The Docker image with PyTorch and other dependencies for the toy problem can be built with the instructions in the folder [docker/pytorch-netsimilarity](docker/pytorch-netsimilarity).

+### Map alignment problem

+The Docker image with Tensorflow and other dependencies for the map alignment problem can be built with the instructions in the folder [docker/tensorflow-mapalign](docker/tensorflow-mapalign).